Pavel216989/interview-test-assignment/README.md

 # HTTP api that writes raw data to a data lake in AWS S3 using AWS Kinesis Firehose

 ## Architecture
-This portion of the architecture allows for a client to collect their users data in a cost-effective way that does not require sharing the data with or locking yourself into a 3rd party.
+A part of a system architecture that allows clients to cost-effectively collect their user-data.

 The HTTP server was build in Flask and uses marshmallow schemas for post-requests validation.
 The application is running in a docker container.